Maximum computing power in a rugged transportable chassis

 Available with four removable SSDs to give 30TB of removable storage, the NotePAC is a powerful portable server-grade three screen laptop.

 Deployable workstation now available with 1000 Nit display panels

 The MilPAC-III has been continuously deployed by the US military since 2015.
 Continuous refinements to the design have been incorporated to increase performance and extend reliability.
-Now a new display backlight option is available.
+A new display backlight option is now available.

 “1000 Nits is pretty readable outdoors – but you still want to avoid direct sunlight”

 A very bright display can still be difficult to read outdoors because it is very difficult to compete with the Sun!
 To improve usability, the MilPAC-III sunlight readable displays may be adjusted to a host of different opening positions, and the tilt of the whole unit changed using the robust foot.